yashraj9011/IoT-Mini-Project/README.md

 # IoT-Mini-Project-

+Project is done under the supervision of guide allocated to the team and by following his valuable suggestions .

 ## Video Link of IoT Mini Project
 >>   Mini Project | Team members | Drive Link
 >>   --- | --- | ---